 Most homes' crawl spaces are only about 18 to 36 inches high with minimal airflow, and because the dirt under the home is almost always damp, moisture is continually evaporating under the home, especially during hot North Carolina weather.
 Due to the minimal flow and circulation, the humid air acts as a jumpstart to mold growth and wood rot.
 The air can also enter your homes through cracks and gaps in your home's subfloor and flooring - in fact, it's estimated that up to 40 percent of the air on your home's first floor is coming from your vented crawl space.

 What Does a Vapor Barrier Do?

 A vapor barrier is plastic sheeting that lines the ground of your crawl space to block water vapor from evaporating from the ground and entering your home.
 While evaporation from damp earth does play a role in the amount of moisture under your home, it's not the sole culprit.
 In fact, if your crawl space or basement is vented, a vapor barrier won't stop the warm, humid air from outdoors from entering through small cracks, crevices, or vents.
 Due to minimal to no airflow, the air will stagnate, causing the same problems.

 Should You Choose a Vapor Barrier for Your Cary Home?

 Whether or not you should rely on vapor barriers depends on where you live and what your climate is like.
 Most of the United States, with the exception of the dry and cold Upper Midwest and Northeast, is simply too warm and humid to get adequate moisture protection from a vapor barrier alone.

-Vapor barriers simply can’t block all the moisture in your crawl space, so they’re only slowing down mold growth and wood rot.
+Vapor barriers simply can't seal the crawl space from all the moisture in your crawl space, so they're only slowing down mold growth and wood rot.